SeasX/SeasLog/README.md

 ;Performance Tracking Depth Level.
 5(Default) seaslog.trace_performance_max_depth = 5

+;Performance trace namespace/class filtering, empty default, multiple values concatenated with a comma (used to limit the scope of the class trace, the following example will trace App\xxoo or Service\xxoo, commonly used in frameworks, specifying the trace namespace) seaslog.trace_performance_include_class_prefix=App,Services

+;Performance trace Function name filter, default null, multiple values concatenated with a comma (used to limit the scope of Function tracing for non-class members, the following example will trace only two functions, config() and app()). seaslog.trace_performance_include_function_prefix=config,app

 ;Maximum number of functions per layer in descending order of wall_time for performance tracking.
 ;Top default top5
 seaslog.trace_performance_max_functions_per_depth = 5